-Targeted stakeholder engagement was carried out with local real estate agents, developers, planning consultants, government agencies and social housing providers (see Annexure 3).
-Below is a summary of key feedback in regards to the factors that affect housing supply and what can be done to address the key issues.
+To inform our understanding of the factors affecting housing supply in the Clarence Valley, we undertook targeted stakeholder engagement.
+Stakeholders included local real estate agents, developers, planning consultants, government agencies and social housing providers (see Annexure 3).
+Below is a summary of key feedback regarding factors that affect housing supply and what can be done to address the key issues.

 - Demand for affordable and social housing has grown rapidly since the floods.
-While the planning system in the Northern Rivers is generally supportive of innovative ideas and, while not holding back housing delivery, could do more to support affordable and social housing providers. - Construction costs in regional areas are essentially the same as in Sydney, but sale values are far lower.
-This has a negative impact on project feasibility. - Due to the relatively low cost of land in Clarence Valley it is generally more feasible for developers to deliver larger, detached dwellings. - Feasibility issues are often the key limitation in delivering housing diversity - the market may not be able to deliver sufficient diversity in regional areas. - Council and government owned land should be leveraged for housing delivery (including affordable or social housing, or innovative pilot projects). - Need for more affordable housing for key workers and to support local industry struggling to attract or retain staff - Build to rent and other options to create more affordable housing
+Whilst the planning system in the Northern Rivers is generally supportive of innovative ideas and is not seen to be impeding housing delivery, more could be done to support affordable and social housing providers. - Construction costs in regional areas are essentially the same as in Sydney, but sale values are far lower.
+This has a negative impact on project feasibility. - Due to the relatively low cost of land in the Clarence Valley it is generally more feasible for developers to deliver larger, detached dwellings. - Feasibility issues are often the key limitation in delivering diverse housing (such as townhouses, apartments, and smaller dwellings).
+The market may not be able to deliver sufficient diversity in regional areas. - Land owned by Council (or other governments) should be leveraged for housing delivery (including affordable or social housing, or innovative pilot projects).

+- More affordable housing is needed for key workers and to support local industry struggling to attract or retain staff. - Build to rent and other options that can contribute to housing affordability should be considered.